-The originals below are a sampling of what we have available by Brian Froud.
+The first row of images are prints.
+Below are originals and are only a sampling of what we have available by Brian Froud.
 Please inquire if interested in purchasing originals:

 email@example.com or 503-819-4610